plankanban/planka-installer/README.md

-# Planka-installer
+# Planka Installer

-Install Planka with one single command and a few questions
+Install Planka with one single command and a few questions.

 ## READ BEFORE INSTALL